 The major statistical development since the 1990s has been growth in the use of performance indicators.
 But there has been little acknowledgment of differences between the use of performance indicators and other uses of statistics.
 Under New Labour there has been growing concern about the low level of public trust in official statistics, but this has not been related to the growth in the use of performance indicators.
 Steps have been taken to measure the value of public services without consideration of possible effects on public trust.
-A Bill is going through Parliament aiming to create a statistical service that is independent of government, but what is meant by independence is unclear.
-There is no evidence to support the connection between this Bill and its stated aim of increasing public trust in statistics.
+One of the aims of the Statistics and Registration Bill going through Parliament is to create a statistical service that is independent of government.
+But what is meant by independence is unclear.
+There is no evidence to support the connection between this Bill and the other stated aim of increasing public trust in statistics.